Our third guiding principle:

 FIAs don’t invest your money into the stock market directly.
 Instead, the insurance company issuing the FIA uses an index (for instance, an S&P 500 index) to track potential earnings.
-If the FIA index rises above a certain level, your account gets interest credit.
+If the FIA index rises above a certain level, your annuity contract gets interest credit.
 The calculation of your rate of return is based on multiple factors.
 These include (but are not limited to) the following:

 - Term length of the annuity

 - Additional selected benefits

 - Amount of money used in purchasing the FIA

 - Whether or not you’ve selected an income rider

 - Insurance company terms and conditions of agreement

 Receiving a reasonable rate of return in retirement is possible, but it’s a delicate balance.
 If it’s too low, you might not have enough income in retirement.
 If it’s too high, the risk associated with the rate may be too much.
 Say your money is safe, but the rate of return doesn’t give you enough income.
 That doesn’t really work.
 Or say you do earn enough, yet your principal is always at risk, then that doesn’t really work, either.
 Most retirees need both: A reasonable rate of return as well as protection of their hard-earned money.

 Could you potentially see a higher rate in retirement?

 Well, there are no guarantees, of course.
 Rates can potentially go up with increased risk, so it’s a tricky proposition.
 Be sure to consider the risks in any financial decisions in retirement.
 Are you able to financially recover from market loss, for instance?
 Our clients look to protect a portion of their money from loss.
 This way, using certain products, you can obtain a reasonable rate of interest over the long term.
 In addition, you can have the safety of principal.
 For some people, this can have the most favorable outcome